-Sure, your job might come with its own annoying factors: an overly talkative office neighbor, a difficult client or a tight set of sales goals.
+Sure, your job might come with its own annoying factors: an overly-talkative office neighbor, a difficult client, or a tight set of sales goals.
 However, if it also has financial and non-financial benefits that are important to you, walking away may be a mistake.
 In order to see the benefits of your current position clearly, you must first be clear on your priorities.
-I recommend writing out a list of factors that matter most to you (salary, specific benefits, length of your commute, growth potential, etc.) just as you would if you were considering a new job.
+Try writing out a list of the factors that matter most to you (salary, specific benefits, length of your commute, growth potential, etc.) just as you would if you were considering a new job.
 If your current position meets your needs, an upgrade may be nice but not urgent.

-This may be your boss, a mentor, a co-worker or a best friend.
-If you have the benefit of a reliable sounding board and a trusted ear when it comes to work dilemmas, professional growth and personal satisfaction, you have a valuable perk.
-Finding another job is not nearly as hard as making deep human connections there.
+This may be your boss, a mentor, a co-worker, or a best friend.
+If you have the benefit of a reliable sounding board and a trusted ear when it comes to work dilemmas, professional growth, and personal satisfaction, you have a valuable perk.
+Finding another job is not nearly as hard as making deep human connections when you get there.

 Every job has its own degree of boring and repetitive tasks that have to get done.
 However, if your position gives you an opportunity to learn new things and take on new challenges, you may be less stuck than you think you are.
-Remember that sometimes, new opportunities may require proactive efforts.
-That might mean volunteering to lead a project, offering ideas for a pilot program or asking to attend a conference or a client meeting.
-Seek out new chances to learn and grow, and take advantage of the ones in front of you – that will help you stay positive and motivated at work.
+Keep in mind that sometimes, finding new opportunities may require proactive efforts.
+That might mean volunteering to lead a project, offering ideas for a pilot program, or asking to attend a conference or a client meeting.
+Seek out new chances to learn and grow, and take advantage of the ones in front of you that will help you stay positive and motivated at work.

 Wondering how to love your job again?
 If you have discovered that rekindling the passion and the sparkle in your job is a worthwhile investment, here are five ways to do that.

 Sometimes, you need to walk away from a project or a task to realize that you miss it.
 Taking a break from work might look like a month-long vacation to an exotic island, but it does not have to be that to be drastic.
-Consider setting boundaries that will allow you to not work when you are off – whether by staying out of your work inbox between 7 PM and 7 AM, not taking any work home and not working on weekends.
+Consider setting boundaries that will allow you to not work when you are off, whether by staying out of your work inbox between 7 p.m. and 7 a.m., not taking any work home, or by not working on weekends.

 It takes very little effort to find things to complain about.
-Bad coffee, aggressive air conditioning, difficult clients and tight budgets — reasons to moan and sulk are plentiful.
+Bad coffee, aggressive air conditioning, difficult clients, tight budgets — reasons to moan and sulk are plentiful.
 Instead of focusing on what’s uncomfortable and annoying, choose to stay positive at work by looking for more of what you love.
 You might look forward to the opportunity to walk outside at lunchtime, a chat with an inspiring colleague, or a chance to contribute to a new project.
-I’m not suggesting that you color everything in rainbow colors and fake it.
+That doesn’t mean that you should color everything in rainbow colors and fake it.
 Instead, simply take the time to notice and acknowledge the many ways your professional life goes right.
 If you want more inspiration around this idea, look into the 21 day no-complaint experiment.

 Mood and attitude are terribly contagious.
-If you have decided to fall back in love with your job, you may have to actively seek out co-workers who are engaged, enthusiastic and positive.
-I recommend making friends with interns and new staff — their bright-eyed excitement can offer a great boost to your day.
+If you have decided to fall back in love with your job, you may have to actively seek out co-workers who are engaged, enthusiastic, and positive.
+Try making friends with interns and new staff — their bright-eyed excitement can offer a great boost to your day.

 Change does not have to be overwhelming.
-By making tiny tweaks, you can introduce enough fresh elements to your job to make it feel like a whole new gig six months from now.
-Whether you have your sights on a promotion, a cross-functional leadership role or better work-life balance, start by taking the smallest viable step in the right direction.
+By making tiny tweaks, you can introduce enough fresh elements to your job to make it feel like a whole new gig within six months.
+Whether you have your sights on a promotion, a cross-functional leadership role, or better work-life balance, start by taking the smallest viable step in the right direction.

 In closing, remember to be patient with yourself and your professional situation.
-Even the best jobs have boring or tough days – they do not necessarily mean that you have settled for less than what you deserve.
+Even the best jobs have boring or tough days, but that does not necessarily mean that you have settled for less than what you deserve.
 Bad attitude and poorly considered moves can hurt your career.

-Don’t sabotage yourself by burning bridges or compromising your professional credibility – but know when bad days turn into bad weeks and bad months and it is time to leave the job.
+Don’t sabotage yourself by burning bridges or compromising your professional credibility.
+However, do take notice when bad days turn into bad weeks and bad months and know that it is time to leave the job.
 Even if you decide to leave, remember that a positive outlook and a focus on what’s right is more attractive than a stream of negative comments.
 That will allow you to search for a new opportunity with grace and retain the goodwill of your colleagues and superiors — valuable currency no matter what choose to do next.